Skip to main content

 IssueWhat to check

-%rpglevelling_level% shows literallyTypo: use rpglevelling (two l).
+%rpglevelling_level% or {rpglevelling_level} shows literallyTypo: rpglevelling (two l).
+Install Placeholder API if your chat mod only expands placeholders on strings.
 Confirm RPG Leveling is loaded.

 Level always 1Usually means the player’s data was read before the world/store was ready; report with game version and other mods if it persists.